 The Software Development Kit (SDK) assists you in developing ArcObjects and writing your applications.
 Typically, you start with a template in Visual Studio.

 First, create a new project.
-Then, check for installed templates that are available in your programming languages such as C# and C++ and the target .NET framework.
+Then, check for installed templates that are available in your programming languages such as C# and C++, and the target .NET framework.

-For example, templates includes:
+For example, templates include:

 - Desktop Add-Ins